The History of the Parish of Rochdale

 - Adam Holt of Mosside died, leaving personal effects valued at a modest

-£37 and mentioning his children in his will.
+£37 to wife Margaret and mentioning his children in his will.

 - David, Thomas, and Raph Holte violently assaulted Sir John Byron's

-servants in the Rochdale market place with swords and daggers over a cattle distraint.
+servants in the Rochdale market place with swords, rupies and daggers over a cattle distraint.
 Charles Holt of Naden dies.

-- The Lay Subsidy records John Hoult and Adam Hoult as substantial freeholders
+- The Lay Subsidy records John Hoult and Marie his mother and Adam Hoult as substantial freeholders

 paying heavy taxes in Hundersfield and Castleton respectively.